-When café’s and libraries aren’t enough, but a whole office is too big, startup companies are moving their businesses to co-working spaces.
+When cafés and libraries aren’t enough, but a whole office is too big, companies are moving their businesses to co-working spaces.
 Many, filled with perks such as cafeterias and fast-speed internet, become the perfect place for startups.
-Here are the top nine best co-working spaces around the world.
+Here are the eight best co-working spaces around the world.

-While other co-working spaces are open for everyone, Shecosystem prides itself on being tailored towards women, trans, and non-binary people who value mixing wellness with a working environment.
-The space shows off florals and offers plenty of natural light to make anyone feel comfortable while being productive.
+While other co-working spaces are open for everyone, Shecosystem is tailored towards women, trans, and non-binary people who value mixing wellness with a working environment.
+The space features floral decor and offers plenty of natural light, making anyone feel comfortable and productive.
 Shecosystem comes with a yoga studio, coffee lounge, a quiet phone booth, and a healing room with massage tables.
 It’ll be hard to feel stressed when you’re surrounded by this much productivity and relaxation.

 $20 – 230